osmandapp/web/main/docs/user/map/point-layers-on-map.md

 ## Points Along the Route

-Waypoints, POI, Favorite points, and Audio/video notes all refer to the concept of saving locations and routes in [GPX (GPS Exchange Format)](https://en.wikipedia.org/wiki/GPS_Exchange_Format).
+Waypoints, POIs, Favorite points, and Audio/video notes all refer to the concept of saving locations and routes in [GPX (GPS Exchange Format)](https://en.wikipedia.org/wiki/GPS_Exchange_Format).
 You can use [the same tags](../map/tracks/track-context-menu.md#display-custom-gpx-tags) to describe and edit them.

 [*Waypoints*](#track-waypoints) are individual points on a map or route.
 They can be used to mark certain places that may be important for navigating or recording your travels.
 For example, you can create a waypoint on the map to indicate an important intersection or change of direction.

-[*Points of interest(POI)*](#points-of-interest-poi) are places of special interest to users.
+[*Points of interest(POIs)*](#points-of-interest-pois) are places of special interest to users.
 These can be landmarks, restaurants, hotels, gas stations, and other places of interest that you may want to note or visit.

 [*Favorite points*](#favorites) are places users find particularly important or interesting and save to their list of favorite places.
 Places can include any location you may want to find and return to later.